iron-io/docs/_includes/worker/start/first-worker/tutorial.md

 {% include worker/start/first-worker/php/post-code.md %}
 {% include worker/start/first-worker/python/post-code.md %}

-The <span class="fixed-width">runFilename</span> parameter is the filename in the zip you want the worker to execute when it runs.
-The <span class="fixed-width">zipFilename</span> parameter is the zip you want to upload.
-The <span class="fixed-width">name</span> parameter is a name for the worker that will help you find it on your HUD and will let you run the worker.
+The first string parameter is the filename in the zip you want the worker to execute when it runs.
+The second string parameter is the zip you want to upload.
+The third string parameter is a name for the worker that will help you find it on your HUD and will let you run the worker.
 The function returns a response from the server.
 If everything goes well, you'll see this:

 {% include language-switcher.html %}
 {% include worker/start/first-worker/php/post-code-response.md %}